mark-edison-jim/SpeakAR/README.md

 ```bash
 git clone https://github.com/mark-edison-jim/SpeakAR.git
 ```
-- Open Unity Hub and Add from repository the folder that was cloned
+- On PC, Open Unity Hub and Add from repository the folder that was cloned
+- Go into File > Build Settings > Build.
+This will create an apk.
+- After building, transfer the apk file to your mobile device then install the apk file by opening it.

 ## Troubleshooting
 **Plane Detecting Issues:**